OrbitalEnterprises/eve-esi-client/docs/LocationApi.md

 <a name="getCharactersCharacterIdOnline"></a>
 # **getCharactersCharacterIdOnline**
-> Boolean getCharactersCharacterIdOnline(characterId, datasource, token, userAgent, xUserAgent)
+> GetCharactersCharacterIdOnlineOk getCharactersCharacterIdOnline(characterId, datasource, token, userAgent, xUserAgent)

 Get character online

-Checks if the character is currently online  ---  This route is cached for up to 60 seconds  --- [This route has an available update](https://esi.tech.ccp.is/diff/latest/dev/#GET-/characters/{character_id}/online/)
+Checks if the character is currently online  ---  This route is cached for up to 60 seconds

 ### Example
 ```java